gamemanual0/gm0/source/docs/software/getting-started/using-android-studio.rst

    :code:`adb shell am start -n com.qualcomm.ftcrobotcontroller/org.firstinspires.ftc.robotcontroller.internal.PermissionValidatorWrapper`

-   to remotely start the app
+   to remotely start the Robot Controller app.

 If you run into any problems with this process, refer to the official `REV documentation <https://docs.revrobotics.com/duo-control/>`_.
 Some useful pages from the REV site are: